 School Wellbeing Dog

-We are very excited to introduce you all to the newest member of our Red Rose Primary School family – Hugo.
+We are very excited to introduce you the newest member of our Red Rose Primary School family – Hugo.

 Hugo is a Black Labrador Retriever and was born on 12th March 2021.
 Hugo was born in Lancashire – the Red Rose County!
 He has been living with Mrs Brinton and her family since he was 8 weeks old.
 Hugo has settled really well into his new home and is a very loving, gentle boy who likes to sleep a lot and play with his toys.
 He enjoys being stroked and cuddled.